thaunghtike-share/nixtune/README.md

 knight -signature=golang
 ```

-### Available Signatures
+### Free Signatures

  - golang
  - nodejs
  - nginx
  - apache
  - postgresql
+ - mysql
  - java

+### Pro Signatures

+In addition to the free signatures there is a pro list of
+signatures.
+These are sold separately.
+The pro signatures come under a
+commercial-friendly license.
+These pro signatures allow us to produce
+high quality open source code and supports its development.
+Please go
+here for purchase details.

+ - mongodb

 ## Commercial License

-I sell Anatma Knight Pro which provides a commercial-friendly license
-as well as additional support.
-This allows me to produce high quality
-open source code and be able to support myself in its
-development.
-Please see the Anatma Knight homepage for more details.

 ## License